Wine Tasting in Guerneville

 At Porter-Bass Winery, owner Luke Bass works happily among a variety of Chardonnay clones, a flock of chickens, and a coonhound dog.
 Some of Northern California's finest restaurants feature Porter-Bass on their wine lists, but the highly acclaimed wines from this tiny, 1,000-case winery are available for retail only in Guerneville.

-The tiny, 1,000-case winery and cellar is built into the side of the earth, and when it comes time for tasting, we gather beneath a walnut tree next to the vines, on a gentle slope overlooking breathtaking views of vineyards and forest.
-The bar is a slab of wood resting on two barrels, the menu is hand drawn on a board tacked to the tree, and when we’re done, Bass politely — almost shyly — says it’s up to us if we want to pay a tasting fee or buy a bottle.
+When it's time to taste wine at Porter-Bass, guests gather beneath a walnut tree on a gentle slope overlooking breathtaking views of vineyards and forest.
+The winery's tasting bar is just a slab of wood resting on two barrels, and the menu is hand-drawn on a board tacked to that lovely tree.